 I didn’t reply to that text and I have discarded her business card and deleted her number from my phone.
 Luckily I have never heard from her again.
 I’m sure the world is filled with lovely, empathetic and most importantly, professional grief counsellors, I just haven’t found the right one yet.

 .*Some details have been changed to protect the identity of this person.
 It is not my intention to shame her of make her look bad.
 I really do genuinely feel sorry for her.
 That is why there are no mention of names, dates or venues etc.

 *If you haven’t already subscribed to my blog, please make sure you do!!.
-There is a box on the right hand side of the home page.
-That way you can stay up to date with all the adventures of the Perfectly Imperfect Mummy!!
+That way you can have access to my two new freebies that ALL Mums need & stay up to date with all the adventures of the Perfectly Imperfect Mummy!!